Skip to content

 Note

-- When configuring alert strategies, the abnormal event detection of the monitor will set a 2-minute waiting processing time to avoid data impact due to network or storage delays;
+• When configuring alert strategies, the abnormal event detection of monitors will set a 2-minute waiting time to avoid data being affected by network or storage delays.

 For more details, refer to How to Create and Manage Alert Strategies.

-For list-level multiple rules of monitors, you can perform the following operations.
+For multiple rules at the list level of monitor rules, you can perform the following operations.

 In the Quick Filter on the left, you can quickly locate target monitors based on alert strategies, status, tags, and monitor types.